ragibs/medical-frontend/README.md

 The frontend of MediCal is built using **Next.js** with **TypeScript** for a modern, scalable, and high-performance user interface.
 It handles user interactions and communicates with the backend through REST API calls to provide a seamless experience for patients, doctors, and administrators.

+> **Note:** This project was developed as part of our MEng program at the University of Calgary.

 ### **Key Features**

 - **User-Friendly Interface**: Intuitive design for registration, login, appointment booking, and role-specific workflows.